acmei/Guide-for-Transplants/transplant_guide.md

   Though great brand name ones can be thrifted right here in Seattle.

 - **Comfortable Shoes**
   Get ready to climb those hills!
 Maybe once you’ve got your city feet you can wear those pretty heels again.
-If you plan on walking being your main means of transport, rain boots might not be a bad idea either!
+If you plan on walking as your main means of transport, rain boots might not be a bad idea either!

 - **A Bike?**
   Maybe reconsider bringing your car.
 Parking is tough and can get really expensive.
 Plus, Seattle is relatively bike friendly.
   [Read our in-depth biking guide here](/car_to_bike.md)

+- **Your Passport**
+  Vancouver is _right_ there.
+Who knows!
+(Other legal documents, i.e. birth certificate, etc., could come in handy later, too.)

 Housing _Amira & Elia_